-Sir Tim was the Managing Director of Sri Lankan Airlines civil aviation business for his whole professional career, havi ioined British Caledonian in 1972.
-Executive Chairman.
-In the 2014 Queen's New Year's Honours list, he was invested as a Knight of the Most Excellent Order of the British Empire (KBE) for services to British industry.
+Sir Tim was the Founding member of Emirates Airline in 1985 and has been President since 2003.
+He was also the Managing Director of Sri Lankan Imperial Logistics Limited, She is Airlines until 2008 and has been in the civil aviation business for his whole professional career, having joined British Caledonian in 1972.

+In the 2014 Queen's New Year's Ms. Langeni previously served as Honours list, he was invested as a KPMG Europe Middle East Knight of the Most Excellent Order of the British Empire (KBE) for services to British prosperity and to the aviation industry.

 In November 2009, Sir Tim was conferred an "Officier de la Legion d'Honneur" by the French Government for services to transport and aviation, and he holds the 2009 Gold Award from the Royal Aeronautical Society for his contribution to civil aerospace.

-At the 2011 Airline Business prosperity and to the aviation and Flightglobal Achievement Awards, he was recognised as "Leader of the year", and in 2013, he received the Center for Aviation (CAPA) Legends Award and was inducted into the CAPA Hall of Fame.
+At the 2011 Airline Business and Flightglobal Achievement Awards, he was recognised as "Leader of the year", and in 2013, he received the Center for Aviation (CAPA) Legends Award and was inducted into the CAPA Hall of Fame ndependent Non-Executive Director